o-waring/subseasonal_forecasting/README.md

 #### Local Region Representation

 The full dataset was transformed to a global region tensor, with geographical regions not considered for prediction zero padded for each feature.
 Additionally, further zero padding was applied up to a max spatial granularity (max_sg, here set as 5) around the fringe regions.
-This resulted in a tensor of shape [num_timesteps, global_padded_width , global_padded_height, num features].
+This resulted in a tensor of shape [num_timesteps, global_padded_width, global_padded_height, num features].

+This modelling approach captures local spatial information by inputing local region tensors, centred around each region, with spatial granularity sg < max_sg (here we use sg = 5, as shown in below figure).
+Note only weather features are fed through this layer.

 #### Global Region Tensor Diagram
 ![Global Region Tensor Diagram](subseasonal_forecasting/plotting/global_local_region_tensor.png)

+#### Sequencing

+A sequence length of 26 was used for this model, with step 14; so a year of 26 fortnightly 2-week averaged inputs.
+Other sequence lengths and steps were considered, and can be parametrised; however this choice had the most success.

+#### Model

+The hybrid spatial-temporal model takes three input streams for a given region_id and start date.
+These three input streams are processed and concatenated before being fed into the LSTM architecture.
+See below diagram for architecture.

+1. Spatial Temporal Input - at each timestep, local region tensors centred around region_id are fed through a 2D convolutional layer, before being flattened, fed through a dense layer.

+2. Region ID Embedding Input - at each timestep, region_id categorical field is fed through an embedding layer, with the aim to numerically compute similarity between regions.

+3. Temporal Input - at each timestep, weather and cyclical date features are input.

+The outputs of these three layers are concatenated into a single feature layer, which is fed into the LSTM architecture.
+This passes through two LSTM layers, followed by a single dense output layer predicting the target variable.

 #### Spatial Temporal Model Diagram
 ![Spatial Temporal Model Diagram](subseasonal_forecasting/plotting/spatial_temporal_model_diagram.png)